 The Lufthansa Heist: Behind the Six-Million Dollar Cash Haul that Shook the World

 The inside story – from the organizer himself – of the largest unrecovered cash haul in history.
 This full account brings readers behind the heist memorialized in Goodfellas.
-From Henry Hill himself, who worked with David Simone in writing the book until his death in 2012.
+From Henry Hill himself, who worked with Daniel Simone in writing the book until his death in 2012.
 Hill entered the Federal Witness Protection Program and assisted the government in building cases against forty-six top Mafia associates.
 Until his death, he toured the county to lecture high school students not to emulate his past life and career, even though it looked pretty exciting in Wise Guy, the book and film Hill created with Nick Pileggi.
 This later book is an unprecedented “tell-all” about the robbery with never-before-unveiled details, particulars known only to an insider.

 Wine in Words